Ialtris agyrtes: Conservation

-I. agyrtes is listed as Endangered by the IUCN Red List of Endangered Species, due to its limited distribution and the ongoing destruction of its habitat.
+Ialtris agyrtes is listed as Endangered by the IUCN Red List of Endangered Species, due to its limited distribution and the ongoing destruction of its habitat.

 Although this species is known to occur in at least two protected areas (Parque Nacional Jaragua and Parque Nacional Sierra Martín García), the particular dry forest habitat occupied by this species has received a lot of pressure resulting from heavy exploitation for charcoal production.
 Illegal agriculture, cattle grazing and wood harvesting also takes place in both national parks, and protection measures are poorly enforced.

 An invasive species, the small Indian mongoose (Urva auropunctata) has been highly suspected to represent a threat for I. agyrtes, given its diurnal and terrestrial habits.
 It is also possible that this has always been a rare species, and that populations are not declining, as it has never been reported to be abundant in past.

 The conservation of this species has received very little attention, and there are currently no conservation measures taking place.